Code-Institute-Submissions/RoyoftheRavers-1-v-1-challenge-bet/README.md

 <img src="/assets/images/gametitleimage.JPG" style="margin: 0;">

+This project - entitled 1-v-1 Challenge Bet - is for Milestone Project 2, Interactive Frontend Development, in the Code Institute.

 ## Description
 1-v-1 Challenge Bet is a game that gives friends the opportunity to bet each other on the outcome of various sporting events.
 For the purposes of this project, it is assumed that once the user/game player challenges their friend to a game, that friend accepts the invitation and plays the game.
 In reality, and in future iterations, the recipient of the bet must first accept.
 Both users/friends would also be playing for real money whereby payment would be accepted by the platform.
 The matches have pre-determined results, which are stored using local Storage in Javascript.
-Future iterations will contain the use of databases.
+Future iterations will include the use of databases.
 Although no money is acceptance on the site for technological and licencing reasons, the idea behind the project is to give users a "first glimpse" of how a production ready version of the site may look.
 It is ideal for getting initial feedback from the target audience, by asking users which test features they like, do not like, would like to add etc.